Immunophenotyping – a flow cytometry based method now available to Veteo clients

 We are also open to cooperation with research centers.

-Flow cytometry and indications for immunophenotyping
+Flow cytometry

-Panel of monoclonal antibodies we use:
+The panel of monoclonal antibodies we use includes:

 leukocyte marker